django/django/docs/deploying.rst

 rollouts to make sure workers on new code aren't experiencing high error rates.

-There's no need to restart the WSGI or WebSocket interface servers unless you've upgraded your version of Channels or changed any settings;
+There's no need to restart the WSGI or WebSocket interface servers unless you've upgraded the interface server itself or changed any Django settings;
 none of your code is used by them, and all middleware and code that can customize requests is run on the consumers.